 - Distinct front-end and back-end technologies form the backbone of a tech stack, ensuring optimal operation.

 - 10X ERP utilizes a combination of React for frontend development, Symfony/PHP for the backend, and PostgreSQL as the database, highlighting its commitment to future adaptability.

-By 2025, estimates show that humans will be surrounded by 175 zettabytes of data.
-That’s a lot of information being created – and for businesses, that data needs to be stored, sorted, and analyzed in order to be turned into insights that can help them stay competitive.
+By 2025, estimates show that humans will be surrounded by 175 zettabytes of data; one zettabyte is equal to a trillion gigabytes.
+That’s a lot of information being created and for businesses, that data needs to be stored, sorted, and analyzed in order to be turned into insights that can help them stay competitive.

 To manage this influx of data, companies are increasingly turning to technology built on modern tech stacks.
 A tech stack is essentially the combination of technologies used by software to store, manage, and analyze data.
 And while there’s no single perfect stack for all businesses, there are some key components that are essential for any modern stack.

 What Goes Into a Tech Stack?

 A tech stack is made up of the core technologies that power your website or application.
 This includes the operating system, web server, database, caching system, and programming languages.
 Together, these components create the foundation for your site or app.

 On the other side, you’ve got the back-end.
 This is made up of the technologies used to power your site or app.
 This includes the operating system, web server, database, and programming languages.
 These form the backbone of your website or application and are responsible for all the behind-the-scenes magic.

 Why Does a Tech Stack Matter?